davatorium/rofi/doc/rofi-manpage.markdown

 ## OPTIONS

-There are currently four methods of setting configuration options (evaluated in order below):
+There are currently three methods of setting configuration options (evaluated in order below):

- * Compile time: edit config.c.
-This method is strongly discouraged.
  * Xresources: A method of storing key values in the Xserver.
 See [here](https://en.wikipedia.org/wiki/X_resources) for more information.
    This is the recommended way of configuring **rofi**.